Gary Thomas: Marriage will take off when a woman hears Song of Song 6:9 from her husband.

 Jim: That’s a gracious woman, let me tell you!

 Gary: It (Laughing) definitely [is].

-But she was just so afraid that she was not gonna let anybody call him a chef, and the cook.
-And I just thought, I'm sorry, but how stupid, because they’re gonna go home and they’re gonna have a tender evening?
-“Honey, thank you; we had such a wonderful evening.
+But she was just so afraid that she was not gonna let anybody call him a chef, and a cook.
+And I just thought, I … I’m sorry, but how stupid, because they’re gonna go home and … and they’re gonna have a tender evening?
+“Honey, thank you; we had … we had such a wonderful evening.
 Can I rub your feet?
 Can I give you a back rub before we go to bed?”
 He’s gonna feel distant and he’s gonna be quiet, so she’s gonna say, “See how boring a guy I married?”
-And I just thought, it serves no purpose to express disdain or disrespect or contempt.
+And I just thought, it … it serves no purpose to express disdain or disrespect or contempt.
 It’s never in the history of the world produced a more intimate, more fulfilling and happier marriage.
 So, have contempt for contempt.
 Aim for cherishing and cherish is the strategy we can use to bring our spouse to their glory.

-Gary: Here’s what I think cherishing can point to an entirely different marriage and why this mind-set thing matters.
+Gary: Here’s where I think cherishing can point to an entirely different marriage and why this mind-set thing matters.
 I was in Winnipeg in February.
 I wouldn’t recommend that to anyone.

-Gary: You don't know cold until you’ve been to Winnipeg in February.
+Gary: --until you’ve been to Winnipeg in … in February.
 I met a delightful man named Terry who had, had two different marriages.
 Both wives died of a terrible disease.
 And he had heard me talk on marriage and he just said, “Gary, what you say is so true, but I want to share my story with you”

 He’d been married to his first wife for, I think, 17 years and she’d been fighting cancer for five years and the last seven months around the clock care, just had to do everything.
 And when your wife gets that sick, that’s all you can do.